GreenMan-Network/data_structures/README.md

 ### 1. Circular Queue

 A circular queue is a linear data structure that follows the FIFO (First In First Out) principle but connects the end of the queue back to the front, forming a circle.
-This implementation uses a doubly linked list of blocks, where each block can point to its neighboring blocks.
+This implementation uses a doubly linked list of vertexes, where each vertex can point to its neighboring vertexes.

 **Use Cases:**
 - Task scheduling
 - Buffer management
 - Round-robin scheduling

-### 2. Block
+### 2. Vertex

-A block is a fundamental building block for linked data structures.
-Each block contains data and pointers to the next and previous blocks.
-This implementation uses `Rc<RefCell<Block<T>>>` for safe reference counting and interior mutability.
+A vertex is a fundamental building vertex for linked data structures.
+Each vertex contains data and pointers to the next and previous vertexes.
+This implementation uses `Rc<RefCell<Vertex<T>>>` for safe reference counting and interior mutability.

 **Use Cases:**
 - Linked lists